• Skip to primary navigation

 Since I wanted to try both types of chips, I divided the dough into 2 bowls and added one cup of white chocolate chips to one portion, and one cup of semi-sweet chocolate chips to the rest.

 Now, drop rounded tablespoon-sized pieces of dough onto the prepared baking sheet, about 3 inches apart.
 I use a cookie scoop as it helps keep my pieces of dough more uniform in size.
-But a teaspoon from your silverware drawer also works very well for this.
+But a teaspoon from your silverware drawer also works just fine for this.

 Bake the cookies for 9 to 11 minutes, until just barely golden brown on the edges.
 Allow the cookies to cool for 2 minutes on the baking sheet, then remove them to a wire rack to finish cooling.